 We recommend that this statute be repealed in its entirety.
 This statute is yet another example of an HIV specific law that is potentially harmful for people living with HIV.
-Additionally, the term "segregated" is concerning because it is not defined, but it is definitely not in alignment with elements of modernization to segregate people living with HIV from people who are HIV negative.
-This requirement could even be considered illegal discrimination under disability laws.
+We are concerned with the term "segregated" because it is not defined, and it is definitely not in alignment with elements of modernization to segregate people living with HIV from people who are HIV negative.
+This requirement could even be considered illegal discrimination under disability nondiscrimination laws.
 The repeal of this statute would resolve all of these issues.